mkrobs/photo-website/README.md

 - [x] ~~add social media buttons~~
 - [ ] write "about page" text
 - [ ] define pricing categories
-- [ ] create a logo
+- [x] create a logo
 - [ ] create a color theme
 - [ ] replace header title with logo (can be logo+title)
 - [ ] move header title to header hero (maybe)
 - [x] ~~create a set of templates for the wedding page~~
+- [ ] create contact form and emailing function

 ### When index.html is ready:
 - [ ] create sub pages for product categories
-- [ ] create contact page and contact form
+- [ ] create contact page
 - [ ] create pricing module/page
 - [ ] create portfolio modules/page
 - [ ] create about page
-- [ ] portfolio page: expanding gallery photos (open in a viewer when clicked)
+- [x] portfolio page: expanding gallery photos (open in a viewer when clicked)

-### When pages are ready:
-- [ ] create fi and sv variants of the page
-- [ ] choose default language for the site
-- [ ] connect contact form to a backend

 ### Before publishing
 - [ ] add alt text for images
+- [ ] edit photos in detail and color grade
 - [ ] clear out unused files
 - [ ] clean CSS
 - [ ] clear duplicate JS
-- [ ] edit photos in detail and color grade
 - [ ] test different browsers
 - [ ] check different devices and screen sizes
+- [ ] create fi and sv variants of the page

 ## Problems
 - ~~home page photo not resizing / not responsive~~ (background-size: auto)